The Great Transition - Bringing Desire to Form

 - create a process or ‘container’ to enable you to gain deeper clarity about what it is you are most desiring to contribute to a life-giving future

 - find the inspiration, courage and freedom needed to bring into form ‘inner seeds’ which are calling you to become part of a greater movement towards change

-During the 9 months of the programme you will be:
+During the nine months of the course, led by Iona Reid-Daglish and Julia MacDonald, you will be:

 - supported in tuning into and more clearly articulating the ‘desire’ sensed within you to make a contribution to wider change in the world

 - offered a range of pathways/tools/processes to enable that desire to take more concrete form – stimulating the cognitive, creative/embodied and soul dimensions of your self

 - part of a community of others who are also seeking to bring their deeper desires into active form in the world – working within the whole group in the monthly sessions and then as part of a smaller ‘seed group’ over the nine months of the programme

 - attend the nine 2.5 hour monthly online group sessions (consistent attendance is important to follow the flow of the process, to build trust and freedom to work creatively together in the group)